Sovereign-Labs/sovereign-book/src/build-a-module.md

 `logging` later.)

-You can define the `CallMessage` accepted by your module to be any type you wish, but an enum is usually best.
+You can define the `CallMessage` accepted by your module to be any type you wish, but an enum is usually the best.
 Be sure to implement `borsh` and `serde` serialization for your type, as well as `schemars::JsonSchema` and `sov_modules_macros::UniversalWallet`.
 This will ensure that it's maximally portable across languages and frontends, making it easy for users to securely